evoredy/PCB_Stuff/README.md

 There is much room for optimization as these are functional engineering design models optimized for testing, scale, and lead/lag time for delivery.

 I'll add all of my libraries and footprints as needed.
 I may make a seperate section for them.
+If there's microcode/firmware or anything software related (like to load on an atmega), I'll add it also.

 To run and/or compile, you will need
 * [KiCAD]